20 Best Super Bowl Snack Recipes

-Crackers are an essential snack at any get-together, and these parmesan shortbread ones, seasoned with a handful of herbs, will make any packaged box of crackers look amateur after this.
+Crackers are an essential snack, and these parmesan shortbread ones, seasoned with a handful of herbs, will make a packaged box of crackers look amateur.

 Get the recipe from Savory Simple.

 Yes, vegans can enjoy quesadillas too, with various dairy-free cheeses out there.
-However, this quesadilla doesn’t call for any such product, so everyone at the party can enjoy this quesadilla.
+However, this quesadilla doesn't call for any such product, so everyone can enjoy this quesadilla.
 The creamy inside is emulated through a dollop of freshly made guacamole.
 A mixture of kidney beans, mushrooms, and red bell pepper also fill out the insides.
-Cutting this quesadilla into small triangles is key for making this appetizer bite-size and for all to share!
+Cutting this quesadilla into small triangles is key for making this appetizer bite-size.